 Fetch vs. Lemonade Pet Insurance Add-ons

-- Vet-visit fee add-on: Covers exam fees charged separately from treatments.
+- Vet-visit fee add-on: Covers exam fees that vets bill separately from treatments or procedures.

-- Dental illness add-on: Covers extractions, root canals, and periodontal disease treatments.
+- Dental illness add-on: Covers extractions, root canals and treatment for periodontal disease.

-- Behavioral add-on: Covers therapy sessions and diagnostics for issues such as anxiety or aggression.
+- Behavioral add-on: Reimburses therapy sessions and diagnostic evaluations for issues like anxiety or aggression.

-- End-of-life coverage: Provides reimbursement for euthanasia and cremation) services.
+- End-of-life coverage: Reimburses vet-recommended euthanasia and cremation services.

 Fetch vs. Lemonade Pet Insurance: Bottom Line